willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

     + looped once... waiting for scripts to run...
       - not all scripts have finished properly...
 1st order of business on Monday will be to work out why.
   - added `AnalysisPipeline.md` file to document the pipeline in order of operation (rather than chronologically as here) for ease of reference.

+Week of 16th-22nd November

+  - restarted base_score_recal-boot_array as some jobs appear to have over-run their walltime
+  -